Panda diplomacy is back: China sending two bears to Washington

 'Treasure'

-All three giant pandas at the Smithsonian National Zoo in Washington -- Mei Xiang and Tian Tian, who arrived in 2000, and their three-year-old cub Xiao Qi Ji ("Little Miracle" in English) -- flew back on a cargo plane to China in November last year.
+All three giant pandas at Washington's zoo -- Mei Xiang and Tian Tian, who arrived in 2000, and their three-year-old cub Xiao Qi Ji ("Little Miracle" in English) -- flew back on a cargo plane to China last November.

-The currently last remaining pandas in the United States, at a zoo in the southern city of Atlanta, are due to return to China later this year, although China announced plans in February to send a new pair of giant pandas to the San Diego Zoo.
+The last remaining US-based pandas, at a zoo in the southern city of Atlanta, are due to return to China later this year, although the Asian giant announced plans in February to send a pair to the San Diego Zoo.

-The two new arrivals are both two years old and were born within a month of each other at the China Conservation and Research Center for the Giant Panda in the southwestern province of Sichuan.
-Both still live in the province, in separate centres.
+The Washington arrivals, both two years old, were born within a month of each other at a conservation centre in the southwestern province of Sichuan.
+Both still live in the province, in separate facilities.

 Bao Li -- a male whose name means "treasure" and "energetic" -- is something of a scion of a storied Washington family.

-His mother was born at the capital's zoo in 2013, while his grandparents lived there from 2000 to 2023, where they served as ambassadors for their species.
+His mother Bao Bao was born at the capital's zoo in 2013, while his grandparents lived there from 2000 to 2023, where they served as ambassadors for their species.

+"I believe he is... excited for the upcoming trip from his hometown in Sichuan to DC to see the place where his family lived and get to know the friends here," China's US ambassador Xie Feng said at an announcement ceremony held by the zoo.

+Like his grandparents, Bao Li's new roommate Qing Bao also demonstrated a talent for diplomacy, when she was chosen as the ambassador for the ninth UN World Wildlife Day at just one year old.

+"Her name -- voted by Chinese netizens -- literally means 'a treasure in green mountains,'" Xie said.
+"From that alone, you can see how much we cherish nature and pandas."

-The pandas will be quarantined in the panda house for at least 30 days, monitored by a team of keepers, nutritionists and veterinarians.
+The bears will be quarantined in their new habitat for at least 30 days, monitored by a team of keepers, nutritionists and veterinarians.

-They will have a few more weeks to settle into their new habitat before a public debut at a date yet to be announced, the zoo said.
+They will have a few more weeks to settle into their new home before a public debut at a date yet to be announced, the zoo said.

-"It's a privilege to take part in this next phase of the Smithsonian's National Zoo and Conservation Biology Institute's giant panda program and provide the safest and most comfortable transportation for these beloved animals," said Richard W. Smith, president and chief executive officer of Airline and International at FedEx.
+"After welcoming close to 26 million visitors last year, up 16 percent from the previous year, we can't wait to welcome two more," Washington Mayor Muriel Bowser posted on X.

+"Bao Li and Qing Bao -- look forward to seeing you soon!"